-The first step to teaching kids about conservation is for them to learn more about our planet and why natural habitats are important.
+If you want to teach kids about conservation, start by having them learn more about our planet and why natural habitats are important.
 Using picture books is a wonderful way place to start.

 Besides spending time in nature, books are a wonderful place to start teaching kids about the importance of conservation.
 Last year I wrote about some Simple Ways Children Can Help with Conservation inspired by Over in the Meadow.
 This year we read Over by the Harbour, which is set to the same tune but takes place in a harbour.